Benzanado4/bob_robot_project/README.md

-## bob_robot
+## Bob_emo_robot
-Arduino code for the Bob robot, a small prototype of a social robot capable of expressing simple emotions combining movements, speeches, lights, rotatations of its head, pattern of gazes. <br>
+Arduino code for the Bob_Emo robot, a prototype of a small social robot capable of reacting to external inputs and diplaying straightforward emotions by combining movements, speeches, lights. <br>
-Project for the Desing_and_Robotics course at Politecnico of Milan.
+In particular, the robot was able to move its head and show different gazes on its eyes (two screens). <br> Project for the Desing_and_Robotics course at Politecnico of Milan.